mark-watson/Racket-AI-book/manuscript/nlp.md

    - Works on 1 to 3 word place names.
    - Returns processed place names.

-We define one helper functions **`not-in-list-find-names-helper`** that ensures that an identified name does not overlap with another name or entry in the exclusion list.
+We define one helper functions **`not-in-list-find-names-helper`** to ensures that an identified name does not overlap with another name or entry in the exclusion list.

 Overall, the code is fairly optimized for its purpose, utilizing hash tables for constant-time look-up and lists to store identified entities.